tale05/ccah-app-strain/README.md

 ## 🏢 Introduction

-This WinForms C# application is developed for managing the internal operations of IRT Institute (Main Office: 93 Tan Ky Tan Quy, Tan Son Nhi Ward, Tan Phu District, Ho Chi Minh City).
+This WinForms C# application is developed for managing the internal operations of IRT Institute.

+Main Office: 93 Tan Ky Tan Quy, Tan Son Nhi Ward, Ho Chi Minh City.

 The software utilizes a C# Windows Forms interface, SQL Server for data storage, and communicates with a back-end Web API (ccah-web-api).
 Additionally, IRT also operates a separate product introduction website at ccah.edu.vn.